On This Page

 offers the Visa Bank Account Validation product, which helps

-transactions.
-This product also helps you comply with the National Automated Clearing
+processor.
+This product also helps you comply with the National Automated Clearing House

 reliability of ACH transactions, and protects your business from the costly